westerndevs/western-devs-website/source/_posts/2020-05-22-kubernetes-my-journey-part-5a.md

 There is a lot that goes into a Deployment manifest.
 You can [see more details here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) in the event that you need a refresher.

 We've created this manifest that will stand-up Postgres in the **k8s** cluster.
-Now we can ust **kubectl** to run this manifest against our cluster.
+Now we can use **kubectl** to run this manifest against our cluster.

-First, lets make sure our kubectl is configured to point at minikube.
+First, let's make sure our kubectl is configured to point at minikube.

 `kubectl config current-context` should report **minikube**.